Become a Blue Ocean Student Ambassador

 Prizes/Awards for Blue Ocean Ambassadors

-Blue Ocean Regional Student Ambassador of the Year (for each Country).
+Outstanding Blue Ocean Student Ambassador

-$100 Gift card for every 300 Ambassador Points earned.
+$100 for every 300 Ambassador Points earned.

 Join the Blue Ocean Ambassador Program